Unseen Visual Anomaly Generation: Methodology

+Attention-based optimization enforces the generation of anomaly keywords consisting of one to two tokens.
+However, the limited token length often results in ambiguous descriptions, thereby reducing the authenticity and richness of the generated context.
+To enhance semantic guidance and improve the generation quality, we propose a \textit{\textbf{prompt-guided optimization for anomaly refinement}} that incorporates detailed anomaly descriptions.
+To enrich the generated anomaly distribution, we leverage GPT-4~\cite{achiam2023gpt} to generate potential anomaly types $c_j$ for a given object, along with their corresponding detailed descriptions $c'$.
+For example, given the object as \textit{bottle}, we prompt GPT-4 to identify possible anomaly types and their descriptions, such as \textit{"damaged" $\rightarrow$ "close-up of a bottle that has a damaged area with rugged, uneven texture"}, thereby providing more nuanced guidance for generating a diverse range of damage types or anomalies.

+To incorporate the semantic guidance from these long-text descriptions during the generation process, we introduce a CLIP-based image generation loss in the final denoising steps to ensure semantic consistency between the generated image and text guidance.
+At time step $t$, given the latent representation $z_t$, we obtain the decoded generation result $\tilde{x}_t = \mathcal{D}(z_t)$.
+We then minimize its distance from $c'$ in the CLIP~\cite{radford2021learning} embedding space as follows:

+where $\Phi^T(\cdot)$ and $\Phi^V(\cdot)$ denotes the CLIP text and visual encoders, respectively.
+Minimizing this similarity loss aligns the generated anomalies more closely with the semantic attributes of $c'$, refining the anomaly type with detailed descriptions.
+We then jointly optimize $z_t$ for attention and semantic alignment as:

+To further incorporate semantic guidance, we adapt $c$ to the finer guidance $c'$ by computing their similarity and optimize the prompt embedding as:

+This process enriches the semantic information within the original prompt embedding $\tau(c)$ to guide the generation process effectively.
+In our framework, we optimize this joint loss in the final $30$ of the total inference steps.
+This integrated guidance not only strengthens semantic consistency but also mitigates unrealistic artifacts often encountered with standalone attention-based optimization, enabling more precise, contextually rich anomaly generation aligned with detailed prompt specifications.

-With our proposed CUT approach, we achieve controllable and training-free anomaly generation.
-Notably, since CUT is not trained on any specific datasets, it is not limited by the distribution of available normal samples and can be applied universally to a wide range of unseen object categories and anomaly types.
-Additionally, the attention maps define a probability distribution over each text token, allowing us to use the final smoothed attention map $\Bar{A}_0^j$ at time step $0$ as a coarse pixel-level annotation to localize the anomaly described by $c_j$.
-Formally, given a normal image $x^{normal}$, each generation process yields a corresponding realistic anomalous sample $x$ along with its binary image-level and probability-aware pixel-level annotations $(y_{img}, y_{pix})$ conditioned on a text prompt $c$ that describes desired anomaly types.
-Due to the inherent randomness in the denoising process, multiple passes of \method result in a dataset of diverse anomalous image-annotation pairs, which we use for training downstream AD tasks, as described in Sec.~\ref{ad_framework}.
+With our proposed \method{} framework, we achieve promptable unseen anomaly generation.
+Notably, since \method{} is not trained on specific datasets, it is unrestricted by the distribution of available normal samples, making it applicable across a broad range of unseen object categories and anomaly types.
+Additionally, the attention maps define a probability distribution over each text token, allowing us to use the final smoothed attention map $\Bar{A}_0^j$ at time step $0$ as pixel-level annotation to localize the anomaly described by $c_j$.